Line Set Length and Refrigerant Charge Skip to main content

 Refrigerant in the liquid line is in a subcooled liquid state at high pressure.
 It is dense - roughly 60 to 70 pounds per cubic foot for R-410A at typical condensing conditions.
 The suction line carries low-pressure refrigerant vapor, which is much less dense - around 1 to 3 pounds per cubic foot depending on evaporating temperature.

-Every manufacturer specifies a maximum allowable line set length, and exceeding it voids the warranty and can cause operational problems.
-Maximum lengths typically range from 65 feet for small residential mini-splits to 165 feet or more for larger commercial systems.
-Some manufacturers also specify a maximum vertical rise (elevation difference between indoor and outdoor units), which is a separate limit.
+Every manufacturer specifies a maximum allowable line set length, and exceeding it can affect warranty coverage and operation.
+Maximum lengths vary by model and capacity, and some manufacturers also specify a maximum vertical rise (elevation difference between indoor and outdoor units), which is a separate limit.

 Long line sets cause two problems beyond the charge issue.
 First, pressure drop in the suction line increases with length.
 Excessive suction line pressure drop reduces compressor suction pressure, which lowers capacity and efficiency.
 Second, long liquid lines are more susceptible to flash gas formation if the pressure drops below the saturation point before reaching the metering device.
 This is especially problematic on hot days with long exposed roof runs.